jaandrle/nodejsscript/docs/modules/s.child.md

 without blocking the Node.js event loop.
 The [spawnSync](s.child.md#spawnsync) function provides equivalent functionality in a synchronous manner that blocks the event loop until the spawned process either exits or is terminated.

-For convenience, the `child_process` module provides a handful of synchronous and asynchronous alternatives to [spawn](s.child.md#spawn) and [spawnSync](s.child.md#spawnsync).
+For convenience, the `node:child_process` module provides a handful of synchronous and asynchronous alternatives to [spawn](s.child.md#spawn) and [spawnSync](s.child.md#spawnsync).
 Each of these alternatives are implemented on top of [spawn](s.child.md#spawn) or [spawnSync](s.child.md#spawnsync).

 * [exec](s.child.md#exec): spawns a shell and runs a command within that